Skip to main content

 Course Number Course Name Requisites Notes Area Credits

-GCU102 Introduction to Human Geography Critical course Gateway course G, SB 3
+GCU102 Human Geography: Spatial Relationships Between Humans and Culture with Their Environment Critical course Gateway course G, SB 3

 MAT220 or